canonical/tailscale-snap/docs/manual-testing-playbook.md

 ### Tailscale SSH

-TODO
-- tailscaled in ssh mode does not work (incoming ssh connections on the tailnet will not work, failing with permission denied).
+- Tailscaled in ssh mode (ie. run with `--ssh`) does not work (incoming ssh connections on the tailnet will not work, failing with permission denied).
 - `tailscale ssh` will work if sshing to a host running tailscaled, if that tailscaled is not installed via the strictly confined snap.

 ### Tailscale update